In Another World (Ejae song)

 "In Another World" is the debut solo single by South Korean and American singer-songwriter Ejae.
-After teasing the song on her Instagram, the song was released on October 24, 2025.
-The official music video to the song was released a day prior on October 23, 2025, via Ejae's YouTube channel.
-It is her first major solo project following her role as the singing voice of Rumi in KPop Demon Hunters.
-It is also her first project after signing with WME.
+The song was released on October 24, 2025, after she teased it on Instagram and one day after music video was released on Ejae's YouTube channel.
+It was her first solo release since her role as the singing voice of Rumi in KPop Demon Hunters, and was released through Lunamu and Imperial.

-Ejae says she wrote the song two years ago while at a songwriting camp in Canada, about her relationship with her fiancé during a period of it "not working out", eventually leading to them taking a break.
-The song, lyrically, is Ejae reflecting on how the relationship would've gone under different circumstances.
-She said in an interview with Variety that the lyrics "helped me accept reality in a way, but at the same time, be OK with it by knowing to just be real with yourself.
+Ejae said she wrote the song two years earlier at a songwriting camp in Canada.
+The song emerged from a rough time in her relationship with her fiancé; in the song, she reflects on how the relationship would've gone under different circumstances.
+She told Variety that the lyrics "helped me accept reality in a way, but at the same time, be OK with it by knowing to just be real with yourself.
 I chose this song because it felt exactly how I felt with Rumi and the movie.
 Accepting your demons, then accepting that part of yourself — that is when true growth happens."